Sienna Betts

-Sienna Betts (born October 3, 2006) is a Spanish-born British-American college basketball player for the UCLA Bruins of the Big Ten Conference.
+Sienna Betts (born October 3, 2006) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
 She attended Grandview High School and was a five-star recruit and one of the top players in the 2025 class.

-Early life and high school career
+Early life

 Betts was born in Vitoria-Gasteiz, Spain and moved around the country during her childhood due to the basketball career of her father, Andrew.
 Before focusing on basketball, she also played soccer.

 Betts played basketball for Grandview High School in Aurora, Colorado.
-During her sophomore year, she averaged 21.6 points, 16.3 rebounds, 3.4 assists, 1.0 steals and 3.7 blocks per.
+During her sophomore year, she averaged 21.6 points, 16.3 rebounds, 3.4 assists, 1.0 steals and 3.7 blocks per game.
 Following the season, she was named Colorado Gatorade Player of the Year and Ms. Colorado Basketball.
 During the 2023 Colorado class 6A state championship game, she scored 22 points and 20 rebounds, to help lead Grandview to the state championship.
 During her junior year, she averaged 22.5 points, 15.6 rebounds, 4.6 assists, 3.3 blocks and 2.2 steals and was named Colorado Gatorade Player of the Year for the second consecutive year.
 During her senior year, she averaged 23.5 points, 16.5 rebounds, 4.9 assists and 3.4 blocks and was named Colorado Gatorade Player of the Year for the third consecutive year.
 She was also named Morgan Wootten National Player of the Year.

 On January 27, 2025, she was selected to play in the 2025 McDonald's All-American Girls Game.
 During the game she scored 16 points, seven rebounds, and two assists, and was named MVP.

 Recruiting

-Betts is considered a five-star recruit and the No. 2 player in the 2025 class by ESPN.
+Betts was considered a five-star recruit and the No. 2 player in the 2025 class by ESPN.
 In May 2023, she posted a list of semifinalist schools she was considering, including South Carolina, Duke, North Carolina, Notre Dame, Ohio State, UCLA, USC, UConn, Oregon, Arizona and Michigan.
 In November 2023, she verbally committed to play college basketball at UCLA alongside her sister Lauren.

+College career

+Betts suffered a lower left-leg injury during a mid-October preseason scrimmage against UC Riverside.
+After missing the first ten games of the season, she made her collegiate debut for UCLA on December 16, 2025, in a game against Cal Poly.
+She recorded five points and two assists in ten minutes.
+During her freshman season she averaged 6.8 points, and four rebounds in 16 minutes per game off the bench.
+During the 2025–26 season, Betts and the Bruins won the National Championship.
+Following the season she was named to the Big Ten All-Freshman team by both the coaches and media.